 While there are many different routing protocols to choose from, folks in a predominantly Cisco network environment often choose Enhanced Interior Gateway Routing Protocol.
-EIGRP is deceptively simple to configure; it enables a dynamic routing exchange with just a few commands.
+EIGRP in networking is deceptively simple to configure, and it enables a dynamic routing exchange with just a few commands.

 For example, we can configure Router1, 2, and 3 to start an EIGRP process on several different network segments attached to each router.
 This causes the routers to discover each other via EIGRP hello messages announced on their connected segments.
 As a result, the EIGRP routers become neighbors.

 Let’s take a look at a basic EIGRP in networking configuration and the neighbor relationships that are formed.
 Correlate this router output to the diagram.
 The diagram will help you make sense of what’s happening here.